mtress/mtress/README.md

-# Model Template for Residential Energy Supply Systems (MTRESS)
+# Model Template for Renewable Energy Supply Systems (MTRESS)

 This is a generic model for [oemof.solph](https://github.com/oemof/oemof-solph/) that provides a variety of possible technology combinations for energy supply systems.